Unreported Foreign Accounts (IRS 2020)

-Unreported Foreign Bank Accounts
+Unreported Foreign Accounts

+The IRS unreported foreign accounts rules are harsh.
 While Foreign Bank Accounts are simply Bank Accounts that are located in a foreign country – the IRS and U.S. Government definition can get much more complex and convoluted.

 Moreover, if you have unreported foreign bank accounts — which means you have foreign bank accounts which you did not properly report to the Internal Revenue Service (IRS) or Department of Treasury (DOT), you may be subject to significant fines and penalties.